jimmoua1/E_Commerce_Clothing/README.md

-This Project is a Learning Project focus on making a Clothing Shop Website.
-Using most of the basic fundamentals and principle of React.
+This Project is a Learning Project that focuses on making a Clothing Shop Website.
+Using most of the basic fundamentals and principles of React.

 Including the usage of